Project Details

 Which looks like this:

-I realized that taking an absolute width like 400px is not smart (I guess in general), as it can be nice on computers, but too wide on phones and go into the right margin.
+I first took an absolute width like 400px.
+I realized this is not smart (I guess in general), as it might look nice on desktops, but is too wide on phones and goes into the right margin.
 Therefore it makes more sense to use something like 80% to achieve the same, but make it safe across devices.

 Centering sketches